teaguejt/cs560_hadoop/README.md

 want	2 	test-4-3 	test-1-2

 Please note that for this example, due to the low word count and to demonstrate full functionality, there are no stop words sent to the reducer.
 This output demonstrates that the mapper and reducer succesfully counts words, records line number and position (taking blank lines into account), and emits results in an easily-processable format.

+Here is the example input and output for the query script:

+test_input.txt contains:
+cat dog heart cold ashamed accidental rolling heart soul shoulder break judgment

+test_output.txt contains the output locations of the words given in test_input.txt, but was too long to include in this readme.

+The web portal can be found at : http://web.eecs.utk.edu/~cjacks53/projectII/projectII.html

 The complete Shakespeare inverted index is also included with this submission in index.txt, but due to its extreme length it is not included in this readme.